nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ![DelmodActivityDiagram](images/DelmodSequenceDiagram.png)

-The following activity diagram summarizes what happens when a user executes a find command:
+The following activity diagram summarizes what happens when a user executes a delmod command:

 ![DelmodActivityDiagram](images/DelmodActivityDiagram.png)